Mochitto/Markdown2Anki/README.md

 - [ ] A comprehensive documentation

 ## Versioning
-The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).
+The formatting of the changelog file is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).
 You can [read the CHANGELOG file here](https://github.com/Mochitto/Markdown2Anki/blob/master/CHANGELOG.md).

 ## License